A Vibronic Coupling Model to Study the Nonadiabatic Dynamics of Polyenes: Conclusions

 Using SILP results as a benchmark, we assessed the performance of three quantum-classical approaches, which are able to more efficiently simulate excited state dynamics in polyenes.
 We compared performance for the two-state LVC model at the physically relevant parameter set and for parameter scans about these values.

 For the two-state hexatriene LVC model, multi-trajectory Ehrenfest overestimated the long-time population while the surface hopping methods underestimated the long time population.
-For ultrafast times (up to $15~\unit{\fs}$) the surface hopping approaches gave the better agreement with quantum phonon populations.
-All methods gave correct long-time displacements of the normal coordinate $Q_1$, while the surface hopping approaches reproduced the quantum phonon simulations for the longest time on $Q_5$.
+For ultrafast times (up to $15~\unit{\fs}$) the surface hopping approaches gave the better agreement with quantum-phonon populations.
+All methods gave correct long-time displacements of the normal coordinate $Q_1$, while the surface hopping approaches reproduced the quantum-phonon simulations for the longest time on $Q_5$.
 However, no quantum-classical approach correctly reproduced the oscillations of the populations.

-We varied the parameters of the LVC Hamiltonian and compared the fitted long-time $1B_u$ populations.
+We also varied the parameters of the LVC Hamiltonian and compared the fitted long-time $1B_u$ populations.
 MTE gave good agreement with the SILP benchmark around the hexatriene parameter regime for the energy gap, force constant and intra-state coupling constant scans, but it did not reproduce the quantum oscillations along these parameters.
 INT-FSSH and MASH gave remarkably similar long-time populations, despite large differences in the two approaches.
 The surface hopping approaches successfully reproduced the trends in all scans, although they consistently over-predicted the degree of internal conversion.